ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 - **Speed PID:** PID Controller settings for speed control.

+ -	**Lane Change Transition Distance:** Lane Change is considered complete after the vehicle coordinate frame is close to the new lane center.

+ -	**Steer Forward Distance During Lane Change:** The range of centimeters to look ahead when performing steering AI actions during a lane change, interpolated based on steerForwardSpeedRange.

+ -	**Lane Change Comfort Proximity:** The minimum proximity in centimeters behind and in front of the vehicle for which it is acceptable to change lanes.
+In addition, the vehicle calculates if it or the other vehicle could stop in time to avoid the collision, and this value sets an extra barrier.

+ -	**Lane Change Clamp Steer:** The maximum allowable steering angle from the pure pursuit controller, will use this range with the Lane Change Clamp Steer Speed.
+The actual clamped value is interpolated using the current speed, the clamp steer range, and the Lane Change Clamp Steer Speed.

+ -	**Lane Change Clamp Steer Speed:** The speed range used in interpolating the steering clamping function.

 ### Vehicle Behavior Settings
 The "Vehicle Behavior Settings" section of a vehicle's settings contains options for obeying (or not) traffic laws: